ScottSallinen/HiveInterpreter/README.md

 ### REST Interpretation

 The layer also provides a simple interpretation of REST calls to the API servers.
-For example, you can use a simple call such as
+For example, you can use a simple call such as:

 ```http://anyx.io/v1/database_api/get_dynamic_global_properties```

 Methods with arguments are flattened, e.g.: